-It’s important to take the time to understand your options for cutting acrylic plastic to ensure that the process goes smoothly the first time.
+It’s important to take the time to understand your options for cutting plexiglass acrylic plastic to ensure that the process goes smoothly the first time.
 For example, if you are trying to glue acrylic together, it’s important to ensure all edges are cut perfectly straight.
 There’s also the potential of damaging the plastic if it’s cut improperly – and if an error is made when cutting an acrylic sheet, it’s a long, taxing process to correct the mistake.

 Throughout this process, keep in mind that safety should always come first.
 Many acrylic cutting methods require safety glasses and air protection, and it’s recommended to work with the plastic in a well-ventilated area to avoid breathing in harmful vapors.
-Read on to understand how to cut plastic in an effective, safe way.
+Read on to understand how to cut plexiglass in an effective, safe way.

 First, mark the area you plan to cut with a permanent marker or grease pencil, or just use a ruler as a guide.
 Make sure this line is completely straight before you make your first scoring line.
 For best results, use plastic that’s paper masked or covered in a protective film – this will prevent any unintended chips or cuts in the acrylic.

 Then, place the blade at the topmost portion of the acrylic, apply a moderate amount of pressure, and pull the blade towards you to create a deep scoring mark.
 Ideally, the scoring marks in the acrylic should be at least 1/8th of an inch deep, which usually requires a few passes.
 At this point, it’s optional to flip the acrylic around and reinforce the scoring marks you made on the other side of the acrylic.